awsmin/frontity-wp-job-openings/README.md

 # WP Job Openings - Frontity Package

 Frontity package for WP Job Openings plugin.
-This package enables the support for application form provided by the WP Job Openings plugin.
-All the default fields and the fields supported by [WP Job Openings Pro](https://awsm.in/get/wpjo-pro/) are supported.
+This package enables the support for [WP Job Openings](https://wordpress.org/plugins/wp-job-openings/) plugin in the Frontity framework including the support for application form.
+All the default fields and the fields supported by [WP Job Openings Pro](https://awsm.in/get/wpjo-pro/) are supported in the job application form.

 ## About WP Job Openings